gwirn/revscrol/README.md

 # revscrol

-This small "app" reverses the scrolling direction of your mouse without any GUI changes or even changes to the scroll direction settings itself.
+This small app reverses the scrolling direction of your mouse without any GUI interactions or changes to the scroll direction settings.

-### Why another one of these apps?
+### Why is there a need for another one of these apps?
-This should be a minimal app, without the need of a GUI or any other interaction by the user.
-It should just reverse the scrolling direction if a mouse is connected since one can not set the direction for mouse and trackpad independent from each other on mac.
+It should be a minimal app that doesn't require a GUI or any other user interaction.
+It should simply reverse the scrolling direction when a mouse is connected, since it is not possible to set the direction for the mouse and trackpad independently of each other on a Mac.

 ## Installation

-## Compiling
+### Compiling

 Create a binary called `revscrol` with the following command:
 ```sh